 Clarence - Lowden is a very small town located in the state of Iowa.
 With a population of 2,792 people and just one neighborhood, Clarence - Lowden is the 176th largest community in Iowa.
-Clarence - Lowden has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Clarence - Lowden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Clarence - Lowden isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Clarence - Lowden are a mix of both white- and blue-collar jobs.
 Overall, Clarence - Lowden is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Clarence - Lowden who work in management occupations (13.23%), office and administrative support (10.54%), and sales jobs (7.92%).